thsis/timesheets/README.md

  ```
  and follow the instructions.

+ ## Customize your regular hours and activities

+ Now you should enter your regular hours in the file `schedule.csv` in comma separated format.
+ And you may register your activities in the `activities.txt` file.
+ Be careful with that one though.
+It is only used when you want to randomly complete your schedule.
+ Basically this one is a list, where the program picks randomly from.
+ So you should only enter values that may fit anytime - like an ongoing assignment.

  ## Fill your timesheet

  From now on you can create a ready-to-be-uploaded PDF file documenting your possibly imaginary work hours with one command.
 Let's say my worksheet spreadsheet is called `Gleitzeiterfassung_SHK_2020.xlsx` and I wanted to fill the August of the year 2020: